 You will be asked to write a short essay that expresses your opinion on a issue, or shows how to solve a problem, or requires you to speculate about future trends.Again, like the Reading Module, the topics you are given are 'General Interest' meaning that even if the question is related to a specific area of knowledge (e.g. science) you do not need specialist scientific knowledge to write about it.

 Task Two is more important than Task One in that there is more 'weighting' towards Task Two.
 If your performance in Task One is not as good as it is in Task Two, you can still receive a good writing score.

 Your writing is marked by a native English speaker who trained in assessment of IELTS writing tasks.
-Traditionally, scores were full bands only (i.e. Writing Band 6, etc.), but recently, half bands were introduced.
+Traditionally, scores were full bands only (i.e. Writing Band 6, etc.), but some time ago, half bands were introduced.
 It is now therefore possible to get a score of 5.5, 6.5, etc. for your writing score.